jardinsys/Trigin/README.md

 # Trigin
 A Discord Bot to help with people display their introductions and triggers across servers.
+(Still A Major WIP)